augmaar/ios-app/README.md

 - [ ] User can "bookmark" pictures for later
 - [ ] User can search for pictures/paintings by tag
 - [ ] User can search for pictures/paintings by location
+- [ ] User can view multiple photos on their wall at once

 ---